BMW 7 Series (E32): Features

 Some luxury options featured on the E32 include integrated telephone and fax machines, a wine cooler, electronically adjustable rear seats and radio controls for rear passengers (exclusive to the 750iL).

 In 1991, first series-production low beam Xenon high-intensity discharge headlamps (Litronic, only low beam) were introduced on the 750iL.
-Other safety features include a system that automatically increased spring pressure on the windscreen wipers to keep them firmly pressed on the glass at Motorway speeds.
+Other safety features include a system that automatically increased spring pressure on the windscreen wipers in five stages, to keep them firmly pressed on the glass at motorway speeds.

 The E32 was the first BMW available with traction control (marketed as Automatic Stability Control, though not considered stability control by more modern standards).
 Initial versions of ASC reduced wheelspin by reducing engine power, while later versions (ASC+T) also applied the rear brakes.

 The E32 was also available in a long-wheelbase version (indicated by an 'L' from German Lang, after the model number) with an extra 11.4 cm of rear leg room..

 Engines

 Over its lifespan, the E32 7 Series was produced with straight-six, V8 and V12 gasoline engines.

-The launch models consisted of the 730i/iL and 735i/iL, which were powered by the M30 straight-6 engine.
-Also available at the E32 launch was the 750i/iL, which was the first BMW ever sold with a V12 engine.
+The launch models consisted of the 730i/iL and 735i/iL, which were powered by the M30 straight-six engine.
+In June 1987, the 12-cylinder 750i/iL was added to the lineup.
+This could be distinguished by being fitted with a grille with wider "kidneys", as well as by having rectangular exhaust tips.
 The rated power output of the 4988 cc M70 V12 is 220 kW.

 In 1991, BMW began production of its first V8 engine since the end of BMW 501/502 production in 1962.
 This M60 V8 was introduced in the E32, along with the E34 5 Series.
 The 4.0 litre version powered the new 740i/iL models, and the 3.0 litre version was sold in parallel with the M30 straight-six in the 730i/iL models.
 The top speed of the 740i was electronically limited to 240 km/h.
 Both V8 engines were coupled to a new, 5-speed automatic transmission made by ZF.
 The Nikasil bore lining used in the M60 engine was prone to damage when used with high-sulfur fuels.